Looking for things to do in Nikko, Japan? Here’s the perfect long weekend itinerary featuring temples, shrines and plenty of nature.

 Is the Nikko Pass worth it if I only want shrines and Kegon Falls?

-Yes—if you’ll bus up to Kegon Falls, the World Heritage Pass + a paid bus ride can work, but most travelers find the All Area Pass better value once you add ropeway/lake detours.
+Yes — if you’ll bus up to Kegon Falls, the World Heritage Pass can work for a focused visit, but most travellers find the All Area Pass better value once you add ropeway and lake detours.
 Either way, upgrade to Limited Express for the fastest Tokyo run.

 Can I visit Nikko as a day trip with kids?

-You can, but keep it simple: World Heritage sites in the morning, Kegon Falls after lunch, back to town for treats, and train home.
-Add a second day if you want the lake cruise or marsh boardwalk without a meltdown.
+You can — keep it simple: World Heritage sites in the morning, Kegon Falls after lunch, back to town for treats and the train home.
+Add a second day if you want the lake cruise or marsh boardwalk without a rushed finish.

 Are the shrines and temples walkable from the station?

 Yes, with a gentle uphill.
 It’s about 20–30 minutes to Shinkyo Bridge and then into the temple forest.
-If you want to save energy for stairs and carvings, hop the bus to the World Heritage stop.
+If you want to save energy for stairs and carvings, hop the bus to the World Heritage stop instead.

 What’s the easiest way to see both Kegon Falls and Lake Chuzenji?

-Ride the bus up Irohazaka, hop off at Akechidaira Ropeway for the grand view, continue to Kegon Falls (free upper deck + paid elevator deck), then stroll to the boat pier for a lake cruise.
-The pass makes this seamless.
+Ride the bus up Irohazaka, hop off at Akechidaira Ropeway for the grand panorama, continue to Kegon Falls (free upper deck plus paid elevator deck), then stroll to the boat pier for a lake cruise.
+The All Area Pass makes this seamless.

 Is there vegetarian food in Nikko?

 Absolutely.
-Yuba is the local star and appears in ramen, udon, set meals, and croquettes.
-You’ll also find soba, tempura veggies, and plenty of snack-style sweets.
-Vegan options exist but are easiest at lunch; carry a backup snack just in case.
+Yuba is the local star and appears in ramen, udon, set meals and croquettes.
+You’ll also find soba, tempura vegetables and plenty of snack sweets.
+Vegan options exist but are easiest at lunch — carry a backup snack just in case.

 Do I need cash?

-Will my luggage be a pain on buses?
+Will my luggage be a problem on buses?

-If you’re traveling heavy, use the station coin lockers or leave big bags at your hotel and day-trip light.
-Buses do get busy in peak foliage season; a small daypack is perfect.
+If you’re travelling heavy, use the station coin lockers or leave big bags at your hotel and day-trip light.
+Buses get busy in peak foliage season — a small daypack is the right call.

 Is the Akechidaira Ropeway scary if I’m afraid of heights?

-It’s a short, smooth ride, and the gondolas feel sturdy.
-The observation deck is wide and fenced.
+It’s a short, smooth three-minute ride and the observation deck is wide and fenced.
 If you prefer, you can enjoy Kegon Falls from the upper free deck and skip the ropeway entirely.

 Can I bathe with tattoos in Nikko’s onsen?

 Policies vary.
 Many day-use baths are relaxed, but some ryokans still post restrictions.
-If you’re unsure, ask at reception; a small cover (tattoo patch) usually solves it at stricter spots.
+If unsure, ask at reception — a small cover (tattoo patch) usually resolves it at stricter spots.

 What should I wear to visit shrines and temples?

-Comfortable, modest clothing is perfect—think shoulders covered and no beachwear.
-You’ll do stairs and stone paths, so wear grippy shoes.
-Hats off inside inner halls, and follow the flow of worshippers.
+Comfortable, modest clothing is ideal — shoulders covered and no beachwear.
+You’ll do stairs and stone paths so wear grippy shoes.
+Hats off inside inner halls and follow the flow of worshippers.

 What happens if it rains all day?

-You’ll still have a great time—temple forests look enchanted in the mist.
-Pack a compact umbrella/rain shell, swap long hikes for Toshogu + Kanaya House + coffee near Shinkyo, and save the ropeway/lake for a clearer window.
+You’ll still have a great time — temple forests look enchanting in the mist.
+Pack a compact umbrella or rain shell, swap long hikes for Toshogu and Kanaya House and save the ropeway and lake for a clearer window.

 I did not think so far to visit Nikko in Japan.
 You pictured beautiful what you did.
 You always have good information!